-Tipping in Spain is completely different than in other countries such as the US or Canada, where tipping usually comes mandatory and probably in somewhat significant amount.
+Tipping in Seville, and in Spain in general, is completely different than in other countries such as the US or Canada, where tipping usually comes mandatory and probably in somewhat significant amount.

 If tipping is a regular custom for you and you feel that the situation deserves it, your tip will be kindly appreciated.
 However, don’t feel that you must do so.
 This is particularly true if the service was bad or not even particularly good.

 As a rule of thumb, whether you tip or not will depend if you intend to return or not, if the waiter was nice, if you feel you’ve already been overcharged or if you feel generous on that particular day.
 The best advice is to follow your intuition, and remember the service charge is never given to the staff.

 Never add tip to a credit card slip because the money will go straight to the owner again.
 Instead, always use cash.

 Spaniards generally never tip at restaurants with table service, and if they do it’s next to nothing because a service charge is usually included in the bill (look for the servicio incluido mention).
 If service is not included (servicio no incluido), you should tip up to 10%.

 Additionally, you may be charged an extra fee for sitting outside.
 To avoid any confusion, ask the waiter if there is a terraza fee.
 If you leave a tip, make sure you don’t leave your table unattended until the waiter takes it.

 Example: You had a 27.10€ lunch, you can then leave 1-2€.
 Should you go to a more luxurious place and have a 90€ dinner, leave 5€.